-Schools must comply with health and safety law, which requires them to assess risks and put in place proportionate control measures.
+To meet these obligations schools must review your risk assessment, which requires them to assess risks and put in place proportionate control measures.
 Schools should thoroughly review their health and safety risk assessments and draw up plans for the autumn term that address the risks identified using the system of controls set out below.
 These are an adapted form of the system of protective measures that will be familiar from the summer term.
 Essential measures include:

 - a requirement that people who are ill stay at home

 - robust hand and respiratory hygiene

 - enhanced cleaning arrangements

 - active engagement with NHS Test and Trace

-• formal consideration of how to reduce contacts and maximise distancing between those in school wherever possible and minimise the potential for contamination so far as is reasonably practicable
+- formal consideration of how to reduce contacts and maximise distancing between those in school wherever possible and minimise the potential for contamination so far as is reasonably practicable